This 10 days in China, Beijing to Shanghai itinerary is authored by Jenn.

 Foodies and shopping enthusiasts alike will enjoy a walk down Hefeng Street.

-Hangzhou is famous for their silk and you can find it in many shops on this street.
+Hangzhou is famous for its silk and you can find it in many shops on this street.

 Fei Lai Feng